What is Fluoride Treatment?

 Will Insurance Cover My Fluoride Treatment?

 Fluoride treatments for cavity prevention are often covered by most dental insurance plans once or twice each year for kids and may be covered for teens and adults as well.
 To learn about your specific plan's coverage limits, our business team will get in contact with your insurance provider.
 Made Ya Smile in Katy, TX accepts most major PPO dental insurance plans and will file your claims on your behalf.
 We can also let you know of our convenient payment options if you have any out-of-pocket costs for your family's fluoride treatment or dental care.
-Our practice also partners with CareCredit® to bring low-cost financing solutions to dental patients.
+Our practice also partners with CareCredit® to make your fluoride varnish cost affordable.

 Schedule You or Your Child's Fluoride Treatment

 Our dentist and team at Made Ya Smile are proud to offer the best possible care for your family's oral health.
 In-office fluoride treatments can help strengthen the teeth of children, teenagers, and adults and may be incorporated into your dental cleaning and exam visits to protect the teeth against decay or re-mineralize areas where early decay may be developing.
 Schedule your family's visits at our friendly Katy, TX practice today and let our team help you and your loved ones enjoy the benefits of a healthy smile.